-Important class 9 Maths questions for chapter 8 Quadrilaterals are provided here that cover different question variations which will help the students to get completely acquainted with all the concepts.
-These CBSE class 9 questions for quadrilaterals include several short answer, long answer and HOTS type questions which will let the students develop their problem-solving skills.
+Important class 9 Maths questions for chapter 8 Quadrilaterals are provided here that cover different question variations which will help the students to get thoroughly acquainted with all the concepts.
+These CBSE class 9 questions for quadrilaterals include several short answers, long answer and HOTS type questions which will let the students develop their problem-solving skills.

 - Important 2 Marks Questions for CBSE 9th Maths

 - Important 3 Marks Questions for CBSE 9th Maths

 - Important 4 Marks Questions for CBSE 9th Maths